Kildwick: Road

 From 1305 to 1313 Bolton Abbey paid for "Aire-brigg" to be built in stone however wooden bridges had existed there many centuries before that.
 The bridge at Kildwick is the first stone bridge recorded in Craven and the oldest bridge in Airedale and has been designated a Grade I building.

 The Keighley and Kendal Turnpike Trust operated from 1752 to 1878.
-It was promoted mostly by textile manufacturers of Settle on the grounds that transportation costs to be greatly reduced since waggons on good roads need half the number of horses required for carrying packs.
+It was promoted mostly by textile manufacturers of Settle on the grounds that transportation costs would be greatly reduced by using wagons on good roads instead of packhorses. need half the number of horses required for carrying packs.
 It was built to a standard width of 7 yards of which 5 were metalled.

 In 1780 the bridge was widened for the Turnpike and is structurally two bridges standing side‐by‐side.
 The upstream side with ribbed vaulting and two pointed arches is the 14th-century original.
 The downstream side has only plain round arches.